Blog-Reference and Blog-Reference

 Economics had the bad luck to start as Political Economy.
 This means that the political agenda had been given and the argumentation had to support the agenda.
 Theoretical economics (= science) had been hijacked from the very beginning by political economists (= agenda pushers).
 The methodological Ur-Blunder of economics consists of defining economics as a social science.
 Economics is a systems science.

-Supply-demand-equilibrium economists are in the state of incorrigible self-delusion/idiocy/ corruption.
+Supply-demand-equilibrium economists are in a state of incorrigible self-delusion/idiocy/ corruption.
 They do not know what science is and ignore or even actively suppress refutation.
 As Morgenstern reminded his fellow economists back in 1941: “In economics we should strive to proceed, wherever we can, exactly according to the standards of the other, more advanced, sciences, where it is not possible, once an issue has been decided, to continue to write about it as if nothing had happened.”

 From the standpoint of science, the economist is worse than the snake oil seller and fraudster because as a fake scientist he causes severe economic damages.#2 This is known since Napoleon: “Late in life… he claimed that he had always believed that if an empire were made of granite the ideas of economists if listened to, would suffice to reduce it to dust.”
 (Viner)